-The amount of net assets attributable to unitholders can change significantly on a daily basis as the Scheme is subject to daily redemptions at the discretion of unitholders.
+The amount of net assets attributable to unitholders can change significantly on a daily basis as the Scheme is subject to daily applications and redemptions at the discretion of unitholders.

-Redemptions are reviewed relative to the liquidity of the Scheme's underlying assets on a daily basis by the Responsible Entity.
-Under the terms of the Scheme's Constitution, the Responsible Entity has the discretion to defer or adjust a redemption of units if the exercise of such discretion is in the best interests of unitholders.
+Applications and redemptions are reviewed relative to the liquidity of the Scheme's underlying assets on a daily basis by the Responsible Entity.
+Under the terms of the Scheme's Constitution, the Responsible Entity has the discretion to reject an application for units and to defer or adjust a redemption of units if the exercise of such discretion is in the best interests of unitholders.